docker/docs/desktop/hardened-desktop/enhanced-container-isolation/faq.md

 ### With Enhanced Container Isolation enabled, can the user still override the `--runtime` flag from the CLI ?

 No. With Hardened Desktop enabled, Sysbox is locked as the default (and only) runtime.
-If a user attempts to override the runtime by launching a container with the standard `runc` runtime, for example `docker run --runtime=runc`, container creation fails.
+If a user attempts to override the runtime by launching a container with the standard `runc` runtime, for example `docker run --runtime=runc`, this request is ignored and the container is created through the Sysbox runtime.

 The reason `runc` is disallowed with Enhanced Container Isolation is because it allows users to run as root on the Docker Desktop Linux VM, thereby providing them with implicit control of the VM and the ability to modify the administrative configurations for Docker Desktop, for example.